Exceedingly rare Mickey Mantle card goes on display

 ”But I mainly concentrate on our national game, which is really the fiber of our culture.
 Everybody loves baseball.”

-He showed an Associated Press reporter at his home a Bath Ruth-signed baseball, a rare Ty Cobb-signed ball, Lou Gehrig’s last signed bat and a ball signed by of all the game’s greats who toured Japan in 1934.
+He showed an Associated Press reporter at his home a Babe Ruth-signed baseball, a rare Ty Cobb-signed ball, Lou Gehrig’s last signed bat and a ball signed by all the game’s greats who toured Japan in 1934.

 The Mantle card is kept in a bank’s safe deposit vault in Denver, and Fogel said he takes it out about once a year to admire it.